ThomasZiegler/RS-aware-differential-SfM/README.md

 ## Dependencies
 The code has been developed and tested with the following versions of packages.
-Ohter versions might work as well but haven't been tested!
+Ohter versions might work as well but have not been tested!

 ### Boost - Version 1.58.0
 Boost is only used to create automatically a new folder for each test case.
 On Ubuntu use: